welldonestudio/welldonestudio.github.io/docs/tutorials/sui-decompiler/index.md

 Open-source projects bring transparency, allowing developers and users to publicly audit smart contracts and verify their integrity.
 Yet, an analysis on DefiLlama of the top ten projects by total value locked (TVL) shows that only four of these are open-source.
 NFTs and tokens also demonstrate similarly low levels of open-source adoption, limiting transparency across the space.

-To address this, [Revela Decompiler](https://revela.verichains.io/), developed by [veriChains](https://verichains.io/), provides the ability to decompile Move bytecode, enabling users to inspect the code of non-open-source smart contracts.
-By examining decompiled code, Web3 users can assess the legitimacy and functionality of closed-source contracts and gain valuable insights into their operations.
+To solve this issue, [Revela Decompiler](https://revela.verichains.io/), developed by [veriChains](https://verichains.io/), provides the ability to decompile Move bytecode, enabling users to inspect the code of non-open-source smart contracts.
+By examining decompiled code, Users can assess the legitimacy and functionality of non-open-source contracts.

 ## Understanding Decompiler Benefits and Limitations